 A few celebration of life ideas

-Every celebration of life is unique, and a certified celebrant is specifically trained to learn about a loved one and design an event like no other.
-Our planners have hundreds of , but here are a few to get you inspired:
+Every celebration of life is unique, and a certified celebrant is specifically trained to learn about a loved one and then design an event like no other.
+Below are a handful of ideas, but our planners have hundreds of others:

-- : An easy afternoon at father's favorite fishing hole, with a fish fry to follow.
+- An easy afternoon at father's favourite fishing hole, with a fish fry to follow.

-- : A star-gazing party with a sparkler send-off for everyone's favorite astronomer.
+- A star-gazing party with a sparkler sendoff for everyone's favourite astronomer.

-- : A barn dance for the man who was the reigning two-step champion of the county.
+- A barn dance for the man who was the reigning two-step champion of the community.